<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Water, Water, Water

 New grass seed has to stay moist so it can germinate.
-It needs more frequent watering than mature grass does, in smaller amounts.
+It needs more frequent, smaller waterings than mature grass does.

 Don’t go crazy and blast the seed away — aim for light, steady watering two or three times a day.